gabbymcm/rock-paper-scissors/README.md

 # rock-paper-scissors
-Same project as previous rock paper scissors but with externally linked JS file
+Same project as previous rock paper scissors but with externally linked JS file.